Adult Re-Education Fund

 The Helen Roath Memorial Scholarship Endowment Fund was established by her husband, Rollo Roath, at the Hancock County Community Foundation.
 Scholarship recipients will be students who have found it necessary to interrupt their education and desire to return to the classroom.
 The recipient must be a Hancock County resident.
 The scholarship may be used at a vocational school, college, or university located in the state of Indiana.
 A scholarship selection committee, consisting of members of the location Upsilon Chapter of Tri Kappa sorority, will review applications.

-Applicants must be a female, beat at least 25 years of age, be a high school graduate, be a U.S. citizen, be a resident of Hancock County, and attend a school of applicant’s choice in Indiana.
-Recipient will be chosen based on an autobiography outlining career goals and pertinent background information.
+Applicants must be female, be at at least 25 years of age, a high school graduate, a U.S. citizen, a resident of Hancock County, and attend a school of applicant’s choice in Indiana.
+The recipient will be chosen based on an autobiography outlining career goals and pertinent background information.

 Christine Schaefer Theatre Scholarship Endowment

 This scholarship was established to honor Christine Schaefer, founder and director of KidsPlay, Inc. Chris has dedicated countless hours fostering the passion to act among hundreds of young people who have studied under her extraordinary guidance.

 The mission of KidsPlay is to nurture self-confidence, cooperation, and responsibility in children by providing a quality, community theatre experience, focusing on small-cast productions with attention to dramatic skills and theatre arts.

 KidsPlay, Inc. is a nonprofit, all-volunteer children’s theatre group located in Greenfield, Indiana.
 They present two shows a year featuring children in the third through eighth grades from Hancock and the surrounding counties.